arorakash/windows_shortcut/README.md

 # windows_shortcut

 Save Time.
 Use these.
-More to come
+More to come very soon